Real Time Vehicle Emissions pilot project, March 2017

 Background: Vehicle Emissions Testing

 East Central Scotland Vehicle Emissions Partnership (ECSVEP) was formed in 2004 using Scottish Government annual grant funding.
 The partnership is administered by West Lothian Council and involves East Lothian, Midlothian and Falkirk Councils.
+In 2019, Stirling Council joined the Partnership.
 The partnership was established to increase awareness of vehicle emissions' contribution to poor air quality and its effects on human health.

 In the earlier years of the partnership, a significant element of this approach involved voluntary vehicle emissions testing using a mobile testing vehicle.
 This gave rise to a consistent 15% failure rate of the MOT standard emissions test.